apache/calcite-avatica-go/README.md

 #### About the moby.yml file
 The moby.yml file is used by our internal tool to automatically reload and test the code during development.
 We hope to have this tool open-sourced soon.

+## License
+The driver is licensed under the Apache 2 license.